insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 .. code-block:: bash

     ZMQ_ENDPOINT="pub+bind:tcp://1.1.1.1:3333"
-    # is equal to
+    # which is equal to
     ZMQ_ENDPOINT="tcp://1.1.1.1:3333"
     ZMQ_TYPE="PUB"
     ZMQ_BIND="True"

-Read more about ZeroMQ socket pairs on ZeroMQ `website <https://zeromq.org/socket-api/>`__.

-You usually want to use combinations, which are marked with Green color:
+Usually, you must use combinations colored green:

 .. image:: ../_static/img/10_adapters_normal_pairs.png

 The Rules Of Thumb
 -----------------

-Typically we recommend following the next ideas when planning how your adapters communicate with the module:
+We recommend following the next ideas when planning adapter-framework communication:

-- Try to use the framework in bind mode, and adapters in connect mode first; change only if it does not work for you.
+- Use the framework in the bind mode, adapters in the connect mode; change if it does not work for you.
-- The part which delivers multiplexed stream usually has the bind type; the part which handles a single (non-multiplexed) stream usually has the connect type.
+- The party which delivers multiplexed stream usually has the bind type; the party which handles a single (non-multiplexed) stream usually has the connect type.
-- Use the ``PUB/SUB`` pair only when the pipeline or adapter is capable to handle the traffic in real-time.
+- Use the ``PUB/SUB`` pair when the pipeline or adapter is capable to handle the traffic in real-time.

 Typical Patterns
 ----------------

-There are typical patterns widely used, try to start from them when designing pipelines.
+There are typical patterns widely used, start with them when designing pipelines.

+Legend:

 - ``D`` - dealer;
 - ``R`` - router;
 - ``P`` - publisher (PUB);
 - ``S`` - subscriber (SUB).

-The pairs are explained after the patterns section in detail.
+The pair combinations are discussed after the patterns-related sections.

 Data-Center Patterns
 ^^^^^^^^^^^^^^^^^^^^

-Data-center patterns are designed to reliably process video streams with increased latency in situations when the pipeline is overwhelmed with data.
-0MQ socket pairs used in data-center patterns are ``DEALER/ROUTER`` (default recommended) or ``REQ/REP``.
-These pairs implement a backpressure mechanism which causes the processing to be delayed when watermarks are reached.
+Data-center patterns are used to reliably process video streams with increased latency in situations when the pipeline is overwhelmed with data.
+Typical ZeroMQ socket pairs used in data-center patterns are ``DEALER/ROUTER`` (default recommended) or ``REQ/REP``.
+These pairs implement backpressure causing processing to be delayed when thresholds are reached.

 .. image:: ../_static/img/10_adapters_dc_patterns.png

-The first one is a typical scenario when the adapter reads multiplexed streams from an external queue system (like Kafka) and passes them to the framework instance.
-The framework, in turn, transfers analytics results (and video) to the adapter, which places the results into a database or another queue system.
+The first represents a typical scenario when an adapter reads multiplexed streams from an external queue system (like Kafka) and passes them to a framework.
+The framework, in turn, transfers results (and video) to the adapter delivering them into an external system.

-The second is typical when adapters are used to aggregate data from multiple streams (e.g. ``RTSP`` cams) into the framework instance.
+The second is typical when adapters deliver data from several sources (e.g. RTSP cams) into a framework instance.
 The right side of the pipeline stays the same as in the previous case.

 Edge Patterns
 ^^^^^^^^^^^^^